ptrace — process trace

 Upon success, the return value is the number

 of instructions in the BPF program.
-If data
+If data was NULL, then

 this return value can be used to correctly size